Rebuilding Trust After Layoffs: A Leader’s Protocol for Restoring Psychological Safety

 Phase 2: Capacity Recalibration and Decelerative Leadership

-• Defining the "New Normal": Clearly communicating what tasks are being paused or permanently abandoned, removing the anxiety of unachievable deadlines.
+• Defining the "New Normal": Clearly communicate which tasks are being paused or permanently discontinued.
+This removes the anxiety associated with unattainable deadlines and ambiguous priorities.

 Phase 3: Re-establishing Agency and Managing Upward